Sorting and Pagination

 The above query skips the first 20 findings and returns results starting from the 21st.

-You can only use SKIP in reports, automations, and the Explorer.
+You can only use SKIP in dashboards, automations, and the Explorer.
 SKIP is ignored in all List views.

 LIMIT